 Perhaps you have pretty teeth that are in good condition—they’re just in the wrong position.
-In this case, moving the teeth into proper position with braces or clear aligner trays may a better (and more conservative) option.
-Braces or clear aligners trays will keep the most natural look throughout and minimize maintenance in the future.
+In this case, moving the teeth into the proper position with braces or clear aligner trays may be a better (and more conservative) option.
+Braces or clear aligner trays will keep the most natural look throughout and minimize maintenance in the future.

 Whitening can also make an otherwise dull smile appear clean, fresh, and beautiful.
 Seemingly small changes can have a dramatic effect on how you feel about your smile.